Dr Matthew Stiff

 I am a chartered counselling psychologist, specialising in cognitive-behavioural, humanistic and integrative approaches to working with my clients.
 I bring warmth, empathy and a collaborative style to my work, enabling clients to discuss their problems and what they hope to achieve in therapy.

-I offer general counselling for the treatment of a variety of common problems, including anxiety, depression, stress, insomnia, phobias, bereavement, loss, addictions and eating disorders.
+I offer general psychology for the treatment of a variety of common problems, including anxiety, depression, stress, insomnia, phobias, bereavement, loss, addictions and eating disorders.

 I have particular special interests and expertise in anxiety, depression, eating disorders, addictions, bereavement and loss.

-I practice in Oxford and Central London (Liverpool Street and Marylebone).
-I am also able to provide online therapy via Zoom and Skype or by phone.
+I practice in Central London (Liverpool Street and Marylebone).
+I am also able to provide online therapy via Zoom and Teams.

 Having previously worked as a middle and senior manager in the public, private and not-for-profit sectors, I bring real-world understanding of the experiences and pressures of life that can lead to psychological distress or act as a block to fulfilling potential.